wujy28/tp/docs/DeveloperGuide.md

    overlap with other UI elements, causing their patient card in the patient list to be unreadable.
 Therefore, we plan on adjusting the UI component containing these tags so that tags are only allowed to take up a certain amount of space in the UI and are truncated otherwise.

+8. Currently, the `Record` command cannot be undone, which might be unintuitive to users as it updates the field of a patient's record, and users will find it helpful to be able to undo a command like this.
+We plan on modifying the `RecordCommand` class to support the `undo` behavior in the future.